YU-Zhejian/art_modern/docs/Install.md

 # Installing `art_modern`

+Here provides a detailed installation guide for `art_modern`.

 ## Operating System

 The project assumes x86\_64 (Intel, AMD, Zhaoxin, etc.) platforms.
 Other platform support is not guaranteed.